surma/surma.dev/content/things/compile-js.md

 of Wasm toolchains were focused on making C++ code run on the web, as C++ is often at the foundation of many big software projects.
-LLVM’s `clang++` now supports Wasm out of the box, and [WASI-SDK] provides a sysroot (libc, libc+ + etc) that works against WASI rather than, say, POSIX.
+LLVM’s `clang++` now supports Wasm out of the box, and [WASI-SDK] provides a sysroot (libc, libc++ etc) that works against WASI rather than, say, POSIX.
 This allows you to compile C/ C++ code to WebAssembly, and run it in any WASI-compatible environment (like [wasmtime]).